 Transfer Credit Report

-The transfer credit report will provide each student with a comprehensive view of the transfer coursework which has been articulated to the university.
-Each student’s report is broken down into three sections:
+The Transfer Credit Report provides students with a comprehensive view of their transfer coursework, and how the coursework has been articulated to UMBC.
+Each student’s report is broken down into two sections:

-- Course Credits – Normally courses taken from another academic institution; each academic institution is listed separately
+- Course Credits – Courses taken from another academic institution; each academic institution is listed separately

 - Test Credits – Credit received from AP, IB, or CLEP exams